Centro di gravità permanente: Meaning

 The song makes reference to the sense of loss felt by Battiato.
 Like the songs "Bandiera Bianca" and "Cuccurucucù", the song's lyrics make reference to random images.
 The "permanent centre of gravity" in the title is a quote from George Gurdjieff, and is intended as a place of intimacy where the singer hopes to find stability and be a simple observer.

 In other media

 The song featured in season 4 of the Netflix television series Money Heist, performed by the cast.
+The song was also featured in the first story in Homo Argentum.